Habibsultani/rpl-udp/README.md

 The objective of this project is to implement a reliable **Over-The-Air (OTA) firmware update mechanism** over an RPL-based wireless sensor network.
 The system demonstrates how a firmware image can be fragmented, transmitted, verified, and stored on a remote device through a multi-hop IoT network.

 ---
-##Project Demonstration Video
+## Project Demonstration Video

-YouTube Video Link:
+### YouTube Video Link

 https://youtu.be/L5Fxu_aonlQ

 The video includes:

- -Cooja simulation demonstration
+* Cooja simulation demonstration
- -Team member presentations
+* Team member presentations
- -OTA workflow explanation
+* OTA workflow explanation
- -Checksum verification explanation
+* Checksum verification explanation
- -Final successful firmware transfer output
+* Final successful firmware transfer output

+---

-#Research Repository
+## Research Repository

-Repository Link:
+### Repository Link

 https://github.com/SAAD-MOHAMMEDD/ota-toolchain-anaysis

 ---